itsjorgebar/n-body-simulation/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** JorgeBarMza, n-body-simulation, jorgebarmza@gmail.com, n-body simulation, An interactive 3D web app to visualize celestial mechanics.
+*** axgtz, rgtzgn@gmail.com, JorgeBarMza, n-body-simulation, jorgebarmza@gmail.com, n-body simulation, An interactive 3D web app to visualize celestial mechanics.
 -->